DnulPorky/Map_Reduce/ReadMe.txt

  	++Finding expressions using MapReduce paradigm++

- 	This project purpose is to build a multithread software that search for multiple expressions in multiple files/folders.
+ 	This Java project purpose is to build a multithread software that search for multiple expressions in multiple files/folders.
  	The search and process of its partial results are distributed using threads.
 In order to do this parallelism of tasks I used the ReplicatedWorkers model and the MapReduce paradigm.
  	The software receives a list of expressions and a list of files that are to be searched, along with the number of threads